gabriela-framework/gabriela/docs/README.md

 /**
 * This is the UserService definition.
 The actual UserService is the return value
 * of the definitions 'init' function.
 We inject the UserRepository into our
-* UserService and instantiate the UserService with UserRepository.
+* UserService and instantiate the UserService with UserRepository as its dependency.
 *
 * The name property is what we use to inject as an argument into another service
 * or a middleware block.
 In the case of UserService, a userRepository variable is injected
 * since this is the 'name' property in our UserRepository definition.
 In the same way, we inject
-* userService as an argument where ever we need it.
+* userService as an argument whereever we need it.
 */
 const userServiceDefinition = {
     name: 'userService',